Square Downpipes

 3x4 Downpipes

-Using a hopper or outlet, 3X4 Square Line Downpipe is used to divert rainwater from the gutter and into a drain.
-The system, which is appropriate for new construction, home renovations, conservatories, and additions, gives a flow capacity in excess round line gutter while draining rainfall from your roof.
+Using a hopper or outlet, 3X4 Square Downpipe is used to divert rainwater from the gutter into a drain.

 After installation, it is a good idea to water-test the downpipes.
-If the downpipe system is connected to a gutter system, any leaks should be found if flood test water is discharged from the gutter.
-It should be sufficient to discharge water from the top of downpipes linked to hoppers or flat roof outlets for five minutes when under normal mains pressure.
+If the downpipe system is connected to a gutter system properly, no leaks should be found.
+The test should be done for five minutes – to discharge water from the top of the downpipes under normal pressure.
 Any leaking joints need to be disassembled, resealed, and retested.